wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 For a cohort that means that the density is proportionally reduced, for an individual, death is a stochastic event.
 The corresponding population objects will release dead herbivore objects automatically.

-@startuml "Model compartments around Fauna::HerbivoreBase"
+@startuml "Model compartments around Fauna::HerbivoreBase."
 	!include herbiv_diagrams.iuml!herbivorebase_compartments
 @enduml